phillipSloan/MoreBikes/README.md

 ## Phase one

-In phase one there are two subtasks, our notebooks for them are:
+In phase one there are two subtasks.

  - subtask 1: fit a model to all the data.
 This is the file all_data.ipynb
  - subtask 2: fit a model to each station.
 We have two notebooks here, for different usecases.